Elmmoon/Spotify-Playlist-Notifier/README.md

 | `SPOTIFY_REFRESH_TOKEN` | Stored long-lived Spotify OAuth refresh token (used by `notify.py`, read-only scopes) | `AQB3x8Z...` |
 | `SPOTIPY_CACHE_PATH` | *(Optional)* Cache file path used by `backfill_playlist_from_channel.py` for its own OAuth token | `.cache-backfill` |
 | `PORT` | Web server port (automatically populated on Render) | `8080` |

+`notify.py` validates `DISCORD_TOKEN`, `DISCORD_CHANNEL_ID`, and the Spotify refresh token at startup and exits immediately with a clear error if any are missing or invalid, rather than failing later with a confusing crash.

 ---